thomluther/anker-solix-api/README.md

   It currently is developped for Solarbank devices only, further device types such as Inverters or Power Stations could be added once example data is available.

 Check out `test_api.py` and other python executable tools that may help to leverage and explore the API for your Anker power system.
-The subfolder `examples` contains json files with anonymized responses of the `export_system.py` module giving you an idea of how various API responses look like.
+The subfolder [`examples`](https://github.com/thomluther/anker-solix-api/tree/main/examples) contains json files with anonymized responses of the
+`export_system.py` module giving you an idea of how various API responses look like.
+(Note that the Solarbank was switched off when the data were pulled, so some fields may be empty)
 Those json files can also be used to develop/debug the API for system constellations not available to the developper.

 # API Tools